Claudia enjoys traveling and sharing her travel tips with readers.

 This bathroom doesn't get the award for the emptiest or cleanest, but it is definitely the most colorful.
 The tile work is vibrant and fun to look at.
 It's like an explosion of colors.

-Maybe it's because Toy Story Land is so new, or maybe it is because I was waiting for my husband and daughter to finish riding, but I was kind of fascinated by this bathroom.
+Maybe it's because Toy Story Land is so new, or maybe it's because I was waiting for my husband and daughter to finish riding, but I was kind of fascinated by this bathroom.

 Even if you don't have to go, it's worth it just to look inside.